Mission Statement

 Service Area Needs

-PCS successfully retained relationship with middle Georgia referring agencies during 2014 and into 2015.
-DFCS referring agencies outside of middle Georgia began sending referrals to PCS for those clients physically located in middle Ga.
-These counties include: Cobb, Lowndes, Laurens, and Lamar Counties.
+PCS continues a viabrant relationship with Middle Georgia referring agencies and DFCS referring agencies outside of middle Georgia continue sending referrals to PCS for those clients physically located in Middle Georgia.
+These counties include, but are not limited to: Cobb, Lowndes, Laurens, and Lamar Counties.

 Safety